cloudfour/pleasantest/README.md

 ### [Cypress](https://www.cypress.io/)

-Cypress is an browser testing tool that specializes in end-to-end tests.
+Cypress is a browser testing tool that specializes in end-to-end tests.

 - Cypress is not integrated with Jest.
 - Cypress is not well-suited for testing individual components of an application, it specializes in end-to-end tests.
 Note: this will change as [Component Testing](https://docs.cypress.io/guides/component-testing/introduction.html#Getting-Started) support stabilizes.